Negotiating a commercially viable lease requires you to know and understand the key terms and conditions contained in the lease clauses.

 Ensure that the proposed lease provides you with options to renew so that you can continue trading from the premises after the end of the initial term.

-If you are starting out in business and don’t have a proven track record, you may decide to negotiate a short initial term and short options to renew, such as 1 year + 2 years + 2 years.
+If you are starting out in business and don’t have a proven track record, you may decide to negotiate a short initial term and short options to renew, such as a one-year lease followed by two, two-year options.

-However, if your business is established and you are seeking security you may negotiate longer terms, such as 2+3+5.
+However, if your business is established and you are seeking security you may prefer to negotiate a longer term lease, for example a two-year lease followed by a three-year option and a five-year option.

 For many leases covered by the Commercial Tenancy (Retail Shops) Agreements Act 1985 (CT Act), a tenant entering into a new lease for a retail shop has the right to a minimum tenancy period of up to five years.
 If the lease does not provide for a five year period, under the CT Act a tenant has the option to extend it (statutory option).